 - Make a fresh salsa!
 Mix together chopped tomato, onion, pepper (jalapeno, if you like it hot!), garlic, cumin, salt, and pepper.
 Add cilantro for even more flavor!

 - Roast them, freeze them, and use them later!
 Halve and roast, cut side down, in a low oven (200–350º) until they begin to get wrinkled and begin to loose some of their moisture.

 Below are some recipes that we love at the height of tomato season.
 But remember, the beauty of heirlooms is that they are delicious all on their own, with a drizzle of olive oil and some sea salt.

-Every year, Farm Manager Will Allen makes huge batches of his famous Fresh Salsa.
+- Every year, Farm Co-Founder Will Allen makes huge batches of his famous Fresh Salsa.

-One of Farm Chef Alison’s unique creations, we served this Tomato Coconut Soup at our 2011 Tomato Tasting.
+- We served this Tomato Coconut Soup at our Tomato Tasting back in 2011.